-Much of the material in this note is identical to that provided in advance of the voting on the Eighth Amendment of the Constitution.
-However, as the draft Ballot Paper includes a number of questions where Members are being asked to express an order of preference, this has implication for the counting of the Ballot and how the majority is determined.
-Members are therefore asked to consider this note carefully in advance to familiarise themselves with the procedure to be used on the day.
+Much of the material in this note is identical to that provided in advance of the voting on the four topics considered by the Assembly to date, most notably the note for voting on the manner in which referenda are held.
+Members are asked to consider this note carefully in advance to familiarise themselves with the procedure to be used over the weekend.